S-alhammad/SNPGram21/README.md

 # Download
-The link to the current version of the dataset will be available soon.
+The link to the current version of the dataset is available here: <p><a href=" https://doi.org/10.48610/afac7f6"> https://doi.org/10.48610/afac7f6</a></p>.

 Folder (WSI) contains:
 - Compressed 100 WSIs in JPEG format, and
-- Their associated cell level bounding box annotations in seperate '.Json' files
+- Their associated cell level bounding box annotations in separate '.Json' files

 Folder (Tiles) contains:
 - Cropped WSI